-Effective April 2004 a non-refundable fee of \$1,500.00 for graded lots and \$2,500.00 for natural lots, made payable to FHP Ventures, is required in advance of a Lot Owner's PreDesign Conference.
-Multi-Plan Submittals require a non-refundable review fee of \$1,500.00 per plan, payable to FHP Ventures.
+Effective April 2004 a non-refundable fee of \$1,500.00 for graded lots and \$2,500.00 for natural lots, made payable to the Foothills Partners, is required in advance of a Lot Owner's PreDesign Conference.
+Multi-Plan Submittals require a non-refundable review fee of \$1,500.00 per plan, payable to the Foothills Partners.